 The admission requirements for the Master of Education degree are a twostep process.
-Admission requirements for Educational Administration and Supervision majors (Leadership license) are included on page 38; admission requirements for admission to the Initial Licensure major are listed on page 42.
+Admission requirements for the Instructional Leadership major (Leadership license) are included on pages 38-39; admission requirements for the Initial Licensure major are listed on page 42.